 The PTAC members are expected to be proponents of their respective body of knowledge to the Joint Commission and are appointed as content experts on the subject matter of the particular committee.
 The AANA has a representative and an alternate representative on the hospital and critical access hospital PTAC and the ambulatory care and office-based surgery PTAC.

-Hospital: Garry Brydges, CRNA, DNP, ACNP-BC; Dean Mazurek, CRNA, APN-A (alternate)
+Hospital: Garry Brydges, DNP, CRNA, ACNP-BC; Mark Antoszyk, BS, CRNA (alternate)